USMNT Power Rankings: Who will make the 2026 World Cup squad?

 He's played consistently for Middlesbrough, which is fantastic considering all of the years he sat behind Ederson at Manchester City.
 The talent is most certainly there with Steffen, who is a gifted goalkeeper, but it's all about getting him minutes to find his form and confidence.

-We'll see where he ends up after this season, but don't write him off despite the decision to leave him off the squad in 2022.
+We'll see where he ends up after this season, but, now that he's back with the USMNT, it wouldn't be wise to write him off despite the decision to leave him off the squad in 2022.

 The younger Aaronson may have even more upside than his brother.